singhaniatanay/Hacker-Statistics-Bet/README.md

 ## Problem Statement

-You are on a *BUILDING* with 600 floors.
+You are in a *BUILDING*.
 You start with Ground Floor(0).
 We play a game in which we "Roll a Dice".

 If Dice rolls :
 		1 or 2 it takes a step down